sfroth/MovieRental/README.md

 * Run project
 * Use cURL or any rest client to run methods

 If redis cache server is available, the host can be added to Web.Config in the CacheHost key.
-If no server is available, delete the cache host value.
+If no server is available, leave CacheHost blank.
 The system will automatically skip caching if that is blank.

 -----